 CENTRAL NERVOUS SYSTEM STIMULANT

-Fintepla is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat seizures associated with Dravet syndrome in patients at least 2 years old.
+Fintepla is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat seizures associated with Dravet syndrome or Lennox-Gastaut syndrome in people at least 2 years old.
 Fintepla is also referred to by its drug name, fenfluramine.

-It is not known exactly how Fintepla works, but recent research suggests that it acts on a specific cell membrane receptor protein common in nerve cells.
-As an amphetamine derivative, Fintepla is only available through a restricted program called Fintepla REMS.
+It is not known exactly how Fintepla works, but recent research suggests it acts on a specific cell membrane receptor protein common in nerve cells.

 How do I take it?